hsoft/discover-solar-system/mission1.md

 Now, if we go 100km north for our second reading, our angle will be `π/4 + (100/1000π)⋅2π`, or, `π/4 + 0.2`.
 Using the tangeant function, we'll see that our shadow should have a length of `tan(π/4 + 0.2) / 1m` (`tan(angle) = opposite / adjacent`), that is, `1.508m`.
 That measure
-would be enough for us to work our way up to a `1000πkm` circumference.
+would be enough for us to work our way up to a `1000πkm` diameter.

 ## Sources of innaccuracies